 - The Cell Identity used for Area of Interest;

-- The Cell Identity used for PWS.

 The Cell Identity included within the target identification of the handover messages allows identifying the correct target cell.

 The Cell Identities used in the RAN Paging Area during Xn RAN paging allow the identification of the correct target cells for RAN paging.